 It is desirable that as many participants as possible can participate in this event, so the cost should not be set too high.
 The Farewell Dinner should be considered as a suitable event to be subsidized through sponsorship.
 The Local Organizing Committee should liaise with the Outreach Committee about the possibility of subsidizing attendance by outreach recipients.

-If possible, wine should be provided with the dinner, even if it is only a limited amount.
+If possible, drinks including alcohol-free options should be provided with the dinner, even if only in a limited amount.
 Pre-dinner drinks are welcome, but if this is not financially viable, then a cash bar can be provided that will allow participants to purchase additional wine for dinner, etc. All those attending the Farewell Dinner are expected to pay the full amount.